eames63/CQRS_pattern_VS2022_Item_Template/README.md

 4. Assumes that AutoMapper is used to class map between Entities and Models;
 5. Retrieves data from your implemented repository pattern;
 6. Uses Mediatr Nuget package to handle the commands and queries.
+7. Uses FluentValidator NuGet package to implement validation rules for ther models and retrun them back to the caller.

 ## Using the item template
 The class template files, along with the icon file and .vstemplate file, should be zipped, named and placed inside your VS 2022 item templates default folder.